Kanab, Utah is a great place to stay for a family vacation!

 The Grand Canyon is another one of those destinations that ought to be on everyone’s bucket list.
 I went as a child, and I’ll never forget it!
 The North Rim is 90 minutes from Kanab and provides an excellent day trip that you and your family will always remember.

 Lake Powell, specifically the Wahweap part of it, is a beloved vacation spot for my mom’s side of the family.
 She used to go every year, and during my childhood we still went often.
 Even if you don’t waterski, it’s a fabulous place to boat, swim, or just lay in the sun.
 Wahweap is about an hour from Kanab.

 3. Play at Duck Creek

 Duck Creek Village is about an hour’s drive up Cedar Mountain from Kanab.
 We drove past it many times while living in Cedar City and in Arizona, but we never experienced it until this past summer.
-The Maestro’s family met there for a family reunion and it was fabulous!
+My husband’s family met there for a family reunion and it was fabulous!

 We had access to mountain lakes for swimming, clay shooting, ATV riding, hiking, and more.
 The kids loved it.
 My favorite was a hike to Cascade Falls that overlooked Zion National Park.
 It wasn’t too difficult (perfect for young kids) but provided some gorgeous scenery.